• Eleanor Platt

 Section image

-Governor Jimmy Carter Juliette Gordon Low presentation
+Governor Jimmy Carter unveils Juliette Gordon Low bust at Georgia State Capital

 Section image